-Other than ISFI, the Issuer is not aware of any individual shareholder or group of connected shareholders who directly or indirectly control the Bank.
+Other than ISFI, the Issuer is not aware of any individual shareholder or group of connected shareholders who directly or indirectly control the Issuer.
 At the date of this Base Prospectus there are no arrangements known to the Issuer the operation of which may at a subsequent date result in a change of control of the Issuer.
-According to the Icelandic State Budget for the year 2022 the Icelandic State intends to sell its share in the Bank in full over the next two years, the first half in the year 2022 and the remainder in the year 2023.
-The timing and the form of any further offerings of shares by the ISFI are uncertain.
-The ISFI is a separate state body under the Minister of Finance an Economic Affairs and manages the government's holdings in financial undertakings.
+According to the Icelandic State Budget for the year 2024, the Icelandic state intends to sell its share in the Issuer in full over the next two years, the first half in the year 2024 and the remainder in the year 2025.
+The ISFI is a separate state body under the Minister of Finance and Economic Affairs and manages the government's holdings in financial undertakings.
+In 2022, the Icelandic state announced its intention to propose the abolishment of the ISFI to the Icelandic legislator and implementing a new system for the management of the state's holdings in financial undertakings.
+At the date of this Base Prospectus, no action to this effect has been taken.
 The ISFI manages its holdings in the Issuer in accordance with applicable law, good administrative and business practices and the government's ownership policy for financial undertakings at each time.
-The government's ownership policy is based on Article 44 of the act No. 123/2015 on public finances and Article 1 of Act No. 88/2009 on the Icelandic State Financial Investments.
+The government's ownership policy is based on Article 44 of the act No. 123/2015 on public finances and Article 1 of Act No. 88/2009 on the ISFI.